rfindler/395-2013/README.md

 ## To build:

 Install coq verison 8.4 (September 2012) and Racket 6.1.1 (or later).
+Make sure that `coqc` and `racket` are on your path.
+Run these
+commands:

     cd rkt/tmonad
     raco pkg install
+    cd ../..
+    make

-If you've got everything on your path, just run `make`.
-This will check all of the proofs, extract OCaml code, and build the paper.
+This will check all of the proofs, extract OCaml code (into `extract`), and build the paper.

-In general, each function whose running time is proven is first written in a file name ending in `_gen.rkt`.
-The content of those files is code in a specialized langauge that is a close mapping to Coq with our monad, but with no typechecking and without the += expressions.
+As an overview of the structure of the code, function whose running time is proven is first written in a file name ending in `_gen.rkt`.
+The content of those files is code in a specialized langauge that is a very much like a fully parenthesized subset of Coq (with our monad), but without typechecking and without the += expressions.
 Functions in that language, when compiled, automatically insert the += expressions to compute running times and, when called, return their results together with the running times.
 (This mode of use is only intended for experimentation to try to learn facts about the functions by graphing and the like).

-When you run one of the `_gen.rkt` files via the `racket` command-line, it also prints out the Coq code with the += expressions inserted.
-These printouts are then collected in to the `_gen.v` files which are `Load`ed into the coq scripts.
+When you run one of the `_gen.rkt` files via the `racket` command-line tool, it also prints out the Coq code with the += expressions inserted.
+The Makefile collects printouts into the `_gen.v` files which are `Load`ed into the various coq scripts at the appropriate point.

 ## insert/